UPDATED from Original Post on January 12, 2016

 We sat down with Ralph Schoch, Revit, Technology and Internal Support Manager, to tap his grooved pipe joining expertise on how using Revit can change the way engineers design grooved piping systems and improve their projects.

-Victaulic: What can customers and Revit users do with the expertise you provide through Construction Piping Services?
+Victaulic: What can customers and Revit users do with the expertise you provide through your Virtual Construction and Design (VDC) team?

 Ralph Schoch: When a customer comes to Victaulic for help designing systems, we provide the tools through our Revit families for them to efficiently create complex pipe routing systems.
 The families, which are native within Revit, help define piping types to automatically place when routing the piping.